PouceHeure/ros_detection_legs/README.md

 ![graph_segmenation](.doc/graph/segmentation.png)

-#### raise positive data
+#### increase positive data

-We can raise positive data by applying a rotation on these data.
+We can increase positive data by applying a rotation on these data.

 ![graph_raising](.doc/graph/raising.png)